tingtron/hiring-engineers/blog/blog.md

 ```

 After increasing the load on the test web page, we can observe
-increased resource consumption in the DataDog System Dashboard.
+increased resource consumption in the Datadog System Dashboard.
 In particular, System Load, CPU Usage and System Memory show
 visible increase.